serhmarch/modbuspy/doc/pages/01_architecture.md

-# modbuspy Architecture
+# libmodbuspy Architecture

 ## Overview

-modbuspy is a comprehensive Modbus library for Python that implements client and server functionality for TCP, RTU, and ASCII protocols.
+libmodbuspy is a comprehensive Modbus library for Python that implements client and server functionality for TCP, RTU, and ASCII protocols.
 The library is structured following object-oriented principles with clear separation of concerns.

 ## Core Design Principles